Future Ready Oregon

 Postsecondary Career Pathway Training Program Grants

-Grants will be awarded to community colleges for the development and support of postsecondary career pathway training programs that provide individuals from priority populations with opportunities and student supports to obtain the necessary skills for securing a job or career advancement in high-wage, high-demand industries and occupations.
+Grants will be awarded to Oregon’s 17 community colleges for the development and support of postsecondary career pathway training programs that provide individuals from priority populations with opportunities and student supports to obtain the necessary skills for securing a job or for career advancement in high-wage, high-demand industries and occupations.

 Credit for Prior Learning Grants

-Grants will be awarded to community colleges and universities that work toward increasing opportunities for students from priority populations to receive academic credit for the knowledge and skills gained through work and life experience, through military training and experience and through formal and informal education and training from institutions of higher education in the United States and in other nations, with such academic credit counting toward a certificate or credential that provides a pathway to employment or career advancement.
+Grants have been awarded to Oregon’s community colleges and public universities to increase opportunities for students from priority populations to receive academic credit for the knowledge and skills gained through work and life experience, military training and experience, and through formal and informal education and training from institutions of higher education in the United States and in other nations, with such academic credit counting toward a certificate or credential that provides a pathway to employment or career advancement.

-Three separate, statewide industry consortia will be established to represent the health care, manufacturing and technology industry sectors.
+Three separate, statewide Industry Consortia are being established to represent the healthcare, manufacturing, and technology industry sectors.
 The purpose of each consortium is to establish strategic partnerships, develop structured processes to address mutual industry goals, identify industry-specific workforce needs in this state, develop targeted recruitment strategies to increase equitable participation, and promote workforce development programs and activities in the targeted industry sectors.

 Workforce Benefits Navigator Grants

-Grants will be awarded to LWDBs to place workforce benefits navigators in comprehensive one-stop WorkSource Oregon centers or community-based organizations.
+Grants will be awarded to Oregon’s nine Local Workforce Development Boards (LWDBs) to place Workforce Benefits Navigators in comprehensive one-stop WorkSource Oregon centers and community-based organizations across the state.
 These navigators will serve as a single point of contact to help individuals, particularly those from priority populations, access the resources that match their unique needs.

 Components of Future Ready Oregon Implemented by Partner Agencies